eugenetriguba/lirc/docs/source/installation.rst

 System LIRC Package
 -------------------

-While there are ports of LIRC to macOS and Windows, the original Linux version is generally easier to get working and install.
+While LIRC was originally created for Linux, there are ports of LIRC to macOS and Windows which this python package is compatibile with.
+However, I would still recommend using the original Linux version if you can, as it generally has better maintanence, hardware support, etc.

 Linux: